 If you are pregnant and living with HIV, you have the right to extra follow-up during and after pregnancy.
 A team consisting of HIV doctors, gynecologists, pediatricians, midwives and curators will monitor you and the future baby.
 Your viral load will be measured every third months, and also shortly before delivery.
 The aim is to maintain the viral load below 50 copies/ml.

-It is becoming increasingly more common for HIV positive people to chose vaginal delivery.
+It is becoming increasingly more common for women living with HIV to chose vaginal delivery (birth).
 If your treatment is well-functioning and if HIV-RNA are less than 50 copies/ml, vaginal delivery is recommended.
-You also have the right to chose a cesarean delivery if you feel more comfortable with that.
 If HIV-RNA copies are more than 50 copies/ml, cesarean delivery is recommended in week 37-38.

-In Sweden, HIV positive people are recommended not to breastfeed.
+In Sweden, breastfeeding is not recommended when living with HIV.
 This is stated in the County Medical Officers’ infection prevention sheet about HIV.

 If you wish to have children but find it hard to become pregnant, or if you do not wish to become pregnant through sexual intercourse, alternatives do exist.
 For example, you can do a home insemination.
-If you are HIV negative while your partner is HIV positive, you have a right to IVF treatment and sperm wash (if applicable).
-In Sweden, IVF or insemination is not permitted if the one who wants to be pregnant is HIV positive.
+If you are HIV negative while your partner is HIV positive, you can apply for IVF treatment, but IVF or insemination is not permitted if the one who wants to be pregnant is HIV positive.
 However, at ”Reproduktionsmedicin” at Karolinska Huddinge in Stockholm, there is a research project that may give this opportunity.
 You can read more about it here.
-HIV positive people do have the possibility to do IVF or insemination in some other EU-countries, for example in Denmark.
+HIV positive people do have the possibility to do IVF or insemination in some other EU-countries, for example in Spain.

 - HIV is no obstacle for having and giving birth to children, regardless of whether it is you or your partner that has HIV.